bozeman42/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: March 19, 2018

+**Today's Progress**: I've come to realize that I would like a lot more of the data processing and logic to occur on the server.
+I did some coding preparation for this, but also did a lot of work writing flow-charts and plans for how I want the data to flow.
+Mostly I want the client to do is check that the data format of a scanned asset is correct, then pass that assets information to the server and proceed to request the next asset.
+Especially in terms of a game I want the logic - faction assignment being the thing that triggered this realization - to take place on the server.
+Also as a test run I tried using a raspberry pi to host only the database.
+It worked quite well!
+I think I will use a raspberry pi to host the database when we roll it out.

+**Thoughts:** I still have a lot to learn when it comes to fully planning a project.
+I've never thought 'I wish I would have planned less' when working on a project.
+I think my next work on the project should be to finish fully flushing out the plan.
+Actually do break it into pieces.

+**Link to work:** [Zombies of the North](https://github.com/bozeman42/zotn/).
+Check branches for recent work.

 ### Day 7: March 18, 2018

 **Today's Progress**: Main progress is that I finished asset registration and scanned all assets into the database.
 Woo!
 I also wrote a visual indicator to let the user know that a scan has been registered.
 No particularily interesting concepts added, just getting the work done.